msunknown/devops/README.md

 # devops
-first repo created to practice git have added a fake license to test
+first repo created to practice git have added a fake license to test with changes
 <br>
-next line cmt check
+next line cmt check changes